2019 Limited Late Model Rules

 By engaging in competition at SMS, you hereby agree to have read the SMS 2019 General Rulebook and the 2019 Limited Late Model Rulebook.

-The 2016 NASCAR Whelen All American Series (NWAAS) rules for the Late Model Stock Car division are enforced for the SMS Limited Late Model division with the following changes and/or additions:
+The 2019 NASCAR Whelen All American Series (NWAAS) rules for the Late Model Stock Car division are enforced, where applicable, for the SMS Limited Late Model division with the following changes and/or additions (EIRI):